amarcoder01/Advanced-AI-Driven-Legal-Document-Summarization-and-Risk-Assessment-main/README.md

 <div align="center">

-© 2024 VidzAI - All Rights Reserved.
+© 2025 VidzAI - All Rights Reserved.

 This software is proprietary and confidential.
 Unauthorized copying, transfer, or reproduction of the contents of this software is strictly prohibited.

-**Built with ❤️ by the VidzAI Team**
+**Built with ❤️ by the -- Team**

 </div>